hpc-carpentry/hpc-carpentry.github.io/_posts/2024/07/2024-07-24-hpc-carpentry-incubation-announcement.md

  [__HPC Carpentry Enters Lesson Program Incubation__][announce]._

-We are thrilled to announce that [HPC Carpentry][hpcc] has entered Lesson Program Incubation.
-This is another big step towards the project joining Data Carpentry, Library Carpentry and Software Carpentry as our The Carpentries Lesson Program.
+We are thrilled to announce that [HPC Carpentry][hpcc] has entered Lesson Program Incubation with [The Carpentries][carpentries].
+This is another big step towards the project joining Data Carpentry, Library Carpentry and Software Carpentry as The Carpentries Lesson Program.

 Toby Hodges, The Carpentries Director of Curriculum, said: